-official discount rate of 2.5 percent that was reached during the period of expansion of the bubble.
-At this stage, we leave it until next section to examine in more detail the period of monetary easing, and let us focus on the period of expansion of bubble.
-During this period, there were two humps in the estimate of McCallum, from 1989 to 1990, and in those of Bernanke-Gertler, from 1988 to 1989.
+One point that can be derived from these results is the delay in the pace of reducing interest rates since 1993 and, according to the policy rule, the pace of monetary easing indeed slowed when the BOJ was about to face a then record-low official discount rate of 2.5 percent that was reached during the period of expansion of the bubble.
+At this stage, we leave it until the next section to examine in more detail the period of monetary easing, and focus on the period of expansion of the bubble.
+During this period, there were two humps in the estimate of McCallum, from 1989 to 1990, and in that of Bernanke-Gertler, from 1988 to 1989.
 When we look at the basic data, the first hump seems to have resulted from the introduction of the consumption tax (3 percent) in April 1989.
-If we adjust for this factor and conduct similar estimation, the first hump disappears for both backward- and forward-looking Taylor rules.
+If we adjust for this factor and conduct a similar estimation, the first hump disappears for both backward- and forward-looking Taylor rules.